Arola1982/helmchart-traefikcertwatcher/README.md

 In the example above if postfix was part of a parent chart called test then the postfix deployment name would be test-postfix to internally the release and managed_item.name are merged together

 managed_items - These are deployments or statefulsets that would be redeployed based on when the monitored certificate changes (With a 2 minute wait between items)

+Usage:

+1. Install the crd `kubectl apply -f files/crd.yaml`
+2. Install the chart `helm install traefikcertwatcher .`
+3. Create an object

+The polling defaults to 15 minutes